Nurse Licensure: What You Need to Know About eNLC

 When it comes to your own licensing, it's critical that you stay up-to-date on legislation that could impact how or where you practice nursing.
-If you currently hold a multistate license or you've been thinking about traveling, it's time to pay attention because there are changes coming that bring new states (and new opportunities for travel), but not every NLC state has passed new legislation to adopt the enhanced licensing.
+If you currently hold a multistate license or you've been thinking about traveling, there were enhancements to the NLC in 2018 that brought new states (and new opportunities for travel), but not every NLC state has passed new legislation (initially referred to as eNLC) to adopt the enhanced licensing.

 The Nurse Licensure Compact (NLC), first signed into law in 2000, has allowed nurses who hold a specific multistate license to practice in any NLC state.
-However, in 2017, NLC was enhanced and these changes are now scheduled for implementation on Jan.
+However, in 2017, NLC was enhanced and these changes were implemented on Jan.
 19, 2018.

 Click here for an interactive map that reflects the status of each state.

 Click here for current PDF list of NLC member states.